 - preparing and distributing publicity materials

-- undertaking energy suveys/site inspections
+- undertaking energy audits and site inspections

 - keeping up to date with changes in legislation and initiatives, including EU energy performance directives

-- promoting energy conservation awareness via events such as presentations, workshops and conservation projects
+- promoting energy conservation awareness via events such as presentations, workshops and conservation projects.